 Shu Xiangxin was the director of the Xuzhou Law Firm.
 Since the beginning of 2011 he has represented farmers in Liaocheng City’s Guan County.
 The farmers claim the government forced them to sell their land and their homes were demolished.
-Farmers staged a protest that saw them kneel in front of county government offices.
-Two farmers were detained and local police asked them to name their lawyer as the mastermind behind the protest.
+After a protest by the farmers against these practices, two farmers were detained and local police allegedly asked them to name their lawyer as the mastermind behind the protest.
 Shu was from then on the object of harassment of the local authorities.

-In May 2011 Shu’s license to practice law was suspended.
-Also the licenses of the lawyers in Shu’s firm were confiscated and his office was shut down by the Jinan City Bureau of Justice, an administrative organ that overseas lawyers and runs local prisons.
-On his blog Shu continued to write about the situation of the local farmers and the illegal land expropriation done by the local authorities.
+In May 2011 Shu’s license to practice law was suspended, the licenses of the lawyers in Shu’s firm were confiscated and his office was shut down by the Jinan City Bureau of Justice.
+This is an administrative organ that oversees lawyers and runs local prisons.
+On his blog Shu continued to write about the situation of the local farmers and illegal land expropriation.
 He wrote that the local government tried to bribe him, and his relatives and colleagues were beaten by men who said they were members of a local gang.
-Also in July 2011, Shu was detained for allegedly “extorting the government”.
+In July 2011, Shu was detained for allegedly “extorting the government”.
 He was released within 24 hours.
-The demolition of homes was completed in August 2011.

 The justice bureau said in September 2012 that it received reports from the local congress last April about Shu’s “illegal activities” and launched an investigation.
-Although the police Weibo post on November 6, 2012 said Shu was summoned by the police, which under Chinese law means he shouldn’t be held more than 12 hours, he has been held since then.
-The Jinan police said on their official Weibo that they had “abundant evidence” of Shu’s crime and will publish the results of their investigation in due time.
-Liu wrote about her husband’s detention on her Weibo, posting a plea for help along with her phone number.
+Although the police Weibo post on November 6, 2012 said Shu was summoned by the police, which under Chinese law means he shouldn’t be held more than 12 hours, he was held for much longer.
+The Jinan police said on their official Weibo page that they had “abundant evidence” of Shu’s crime and will publish the results of their investigation.
 The Jinan Lawyers Association confirmed on its Weibo account that Shu was detained and said it was working with the police regarding the case.